Jean Valjean: Part One: Fantine

 Javert then apologizes to "M. Madeleine", and tells him that the "real" Jean Valjean has been found and is to be tried the next day.
 Javert also asks that he be dismissed in disgrace by Valjean from his job for acting out of revenge incorrectly, saying that since he had been hard on others he could not be less harsh on himself but after Valjean repeatedly refuses, Javert says he will continue acting as police chief until a replacement can be found.

 It is only here that the novel finally reveals Madeleine to be Valjean, a fact which was heavily foreshadowed before.

 The death of Fantine; Valjean (as Monsieur Madeleine) closes her eyes.

 That night, Valjean has a terrific struggle within himself, but finally decides to go to the trial and reveal his identity in order to free Champmathieu (for, if he gave himself up, who would care for Fantine or rescue Cosette?).
 He gives his evidence and proves that he is the real Jean Valjean, but nobody wants to arrest him, so Valjean says that they know where to find him and he returns to Montreuil-sur-Mer.
 The judge at the trial, although quite impressed with M. Madeleine's work and reputation, is shocked that Valjean, while mentioning a date that another convict had tattooed on himself (in order to prove that M. Madeleine was actually Jean Valjean) called Napoleon Bonaparte "the Emperor" instead of "Bonaparte" and orders Valjean arrested for robbing Petit Gervais.
 Javert comes to arrest him the next day while Valjean is in Fantine's room.
-Valjean asks for three days to get Cosette from Montfermeil and give her to Fantine before he is arrested and Javert refuses, saying that it would be too easy for Valjean to escape.
-Fantine (who'd been told by the doctors that Valjean, who'd been at the trial, had been getting her daughter) was shocked to find that her daughter was not there already and that her savior was being arrested, and died of shock (her body had been greatly weakened by her poor living conditions and long illness, probably tuberculosis).
+Valjean asks for three days to get Cosette from Montfermeil and give her to Fantine before he is arrested but Javert refuses, saying that it would be too easy for Valjean to escape.
+Fantine (who'd been told by the doctors that Valjean, who'd been at the trial, had been getting her daughter) is shocked to learn that her daughter was not there already and that her savior is being arrested, and dies of shock (her body having been greatly weakened by her poor living conditions and long illness, probably tuberculosis).

 Valjean allows Javert to arrest him, but quickly escapes.
-It is hinted that Valjean escaped with the help of a file hidden in a coin, an item he is later proved to possess.
+It is hinted that Valjean escapes with the help of a file hidden in a coin, an item he is later proved to possess.
 Valjean returns to his house to pack his clothes and hides behind the door when Javert comes looking for him.
-Sister Simplice, one of the hospital nuns, who had a reputation for never having told a lie in her life, twice lied to Javert that there was nobody there but her to protect Valjean.
-Javert believed her and left, giving Valjean an opportunity to escape the town.
+Sister Simplice, one of the hospital nuns, who has a reputation for never having told a lie in her life, lies in order to protect Valjean, and tells Javert that there is nobody there but her.
+Javert believes her and leaves, giving Valjean an opportunity to escape the town.